ropensci/software-review/.buffy/templates/approved.md

 Approved!
 Thanks @{{issue_author}} for submitting and {{reviewers-list}} for your reviews! :grin:

 To-dos:
 - [ ] Transfer the repo to rOpenSci's "ropensci" GitHub organization under "Settings" in your repo.
 I have invited you to a team that should allow you to do so.
-You'll be made admin once you do.
+- [ ] After transfer write a comment `@ropensci-review-bot finalize transfer of package-name` where `package-name` is the repo/package name.
+This will give you admin access back.
 - [ ] Fix all links to the GitHub repo to point to the repo under the ropensci organization.
 - [ ] Delete your current code of conduct file if you had one since rOpenSci's default one will apply, see https://devguide.ropensci.org/collaboration.html#coc-file
 - [ ] If you already had a `pkgdown` website **and are ok relying only on [rOpenSci central docs building and branding](https://devguide.ropensci.org/ci.html#even-more-ci-ropensci-docs)**,